 Note also the EH only communicates to specific devices, and those devices must be set up in the QA schedule settings by an administrative level user.

-TotalQA uses the the Amazon Route 53 DNS service to route traffic into the application contained within our Virtual Private Cloud.
+TotalQA uses the Amazon Route 53 DNS service to route traffic into the application contained within our Virtual Private Cloud.
 The AWS Elastic Load Balancer distributes the traffic to available front end instances of the service.
 The front end system can auto-scale to meet demand peaks.

 The system uses the AWS Aurora DB with automatic failover.
 The Aurora database is a MySQL compatible database specifically built for the AWS cloud giving performance and reliability benefits.
 The database is continuously replicated in 2 replica instances.
 Backups are maintained daily for 30 days and monthly indefinitely.